jeftegoes/AwsOverview/Compute/AWS ELB.md

 - Supports both ALB and NLB.
 - ALB and NLB can have mixed IPv4 and IPv6 targets in separate target groups.
 - ELB DualStack ensures compatibility between client and target IP versions.
   - IPv4 clients communicate with IPv4 targets, and IPv6 clients communicate with IPv6 targets.
   - If you only have IPv4 targets, the ELB automatically converts requests from IPv6 to IPv4.
 - Note: AZ must be added/enabled for instances to receive traffic.

+TODO DIAGRAM

 ## 2.2.
 PrivateLink Integration